 "Unlike other colleges, ABM College has a very flexible schudule.
 They have mornings, evenings and weekend classes.
 One can always work something around this beautiful college full of sweet people."

 Web Design & Development Course Components

-Course Description: This module introduces students to various applications that are covered in the Web Design and Development program.
+Course Description: Students are introduced to various applications covered in the web design and web development fields.
 In this module, students explore the fundamentals of the internet and the essential components of web publishing.
-They will learn about web layout and design and gain an understanding of the Cascading Style Sheets (CSS) box model and the HTML document flow.
+They will learn about web layout and design and gain an understanding of the Cascading Style Sheets (CSS) box model and the Hypertext Markup Language (HTML) document flow.

-Course Description: This module is a continuation of Web Design and Development 1, this module teaches students the techniques they need to create rich, responsive websites while maintaining backward compatibility with older browsers.
+Course Description: This module is a continuation of Web Design and Development 1, where students learn the techniques they need to create rich, responsive websites while maintaining backward compatibility with older browsers.

-Course Description: This module includes two main components WordPress and Bootstrap.
+Course Description: This course includes two main components: WordPress and Bootstrap.
 Students will learn how to create websites using both.